twiddlingbits/twr-wasm/docs/api/api-libc++.md

 See the balls example for how to create a C++ Web Assembly program without the standard C++ library.
 The primary advantage to this approach is a bit smaller code size.
 You don't need to staticly link libc++.

-libc++ was built with these build options:
+twr-wasm's libc++ for Web Assembly was built with these build options:

 ~~~
 LIBCXX_ENABLE_LOCALIZATION=ON